bmwcarit/ramses-composer-docs/advanced/traceplayer/README.md

     }
 ]
 ```

 ## Animation Control

 *(preliminary function and subject to change soon)*
 The TracePlayer offers the following two properties in TracePlayerData script as interface for animation:
 - **activate_animation**: a boolean flag that is set once playback starts, and reset once a jump or a stop is triggered.
 - **timestamp_milli**: an integer of timeline timestamp, which should be used as the reference timer for animation

 ## Example (G05_OSS)

-Load **G05_main.rca** scene into Ramses Composer; refer to documentation in scene [g05_oss](https://github.com/bmwcarit/digital-car-3d/tree/master/G05).
+This article includes a sample trace file based on the BMW X5 demo model.
+You can find it in the [traces folder](./traces).

+Download the X5 project from its [repository](https://github.com/bmwcarit/digital-car-3d) and load the **G05_main.rca** file as documented in project README.
-Edit, save, and reload the RaCo trace [g05_demo](traces/g05_demo.rctrace); change timestamp of frames and properties to see different playback in Ramses Composer renderer.
+Load and play the RaCo trace [g05_demo](traces/g05_demo.rctrace).
+Try changing the frame timestamps and properties to see how the playback changes in the Ramses Composer viewport.